-The most commonly used cue weights are from 18-21 ounces, however, they do have below the 18oz for selected cues out there.
-The most player-friendly recommended size would be to use a 19 ounces cue stick, most professionals tend to stick to that size, as a beginner, we would recommend starting off with that ounce as well.
+The most commonly used cue weights are from 18-21 ounces, however, they do have below 18oz for selected cues out there.
+The most player-friendly recommended size would be to use a 19 ounces cue stick, most professionals tend to stick to that size, but as a beginner, we would recommend starting off with that ounce as well.

 The wrap is the thick end part of the cue stick that you’re going to be having the most skin contact with your striking hand.
 There are a variety of wraps out there to choose from but for now, I am going to just list the 4 main types of wraps that are on the cues.